geode-sdk/mods/mods-v2/techstudent10.discord_rich_presence/about.md

 ### Show Timestamps
 Adds the "x:xx elapsed" part to your Discord status in supported areas (Playing and Creating).

----
+## Credits

-credits to
+- Alphalaneous for the mod logo
-- dank_meme for helping fix that one playtesting issue
+- dank_meme for helping fix an issue with playtesting
-- firee/GDUtils for the base of the mod
+- firee (from GDUtils) for the base of the mod (literally would've been impossible without you)
 - everyone in the GDP server and the Geode server for helping out with my incredibly nooby questions :D